-Treatment frequency varies depending on the cause of infertility.
-Our practitioners will assess the state of fertility and be able to advise an appropriate treatment protocol based on their clinical experience and scientific research.
+Treatment frequency recommended varies depending on the cause of infertility.
+Our practitioners will assess the state of health and be able to advise an appropriate treatment protocol based on their clinical experience and scientific research.

 When it comes to IVF, established treatment protocols recommend that acupuncture treatment should be undertaken up to 3 months before transfer.
 Studies show that an average of 13-14 sessions is associated with significantly more live births.

 What Should You Expect When Getting Acupuncture For Pregnancy?

 Once you’ve walked into the consultation room and been made comfortable, the practitioner will inquire about medical history and start by asking questions relating to overall health.
 Some of these questions may seem daunting such as “do you get headaches regularly?” or “do you grind your teeth?”.
 The practitioner is gathering broad information at this stage to understand the overall state of health.
 These questions are essential to develop appropriate treatment protocols and maximise outcomes from treatment.